deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 [Our Incredible Journey](https://ourincrediblejourney.tumblr.com/)
 and
 [killedbygoogle.com](https://killedbygoogle.com/).
-Even though central control of a product builds a better product, it can't be trusted to maintain that product indefinitely.
+Even though central control builds a better product, it paradoxically can't be trusted to maintain that product indefinitely.
 We need to hedge our bets.

 ## Local-First